Jishnu-Nandhiath/Placement-Preparation/README.md

 And you can also find solutions to HackerRank 30 day challenge solutions, which cover almost all basic data structures in programming.

 And There is also a folder called leetcode/blind 75 which contains solutions to best 75 questions found on LeetCode, that I found very useful in Interview preparation.
 Refer the solutions and learn, Mine may not be the best one.

+My personal suggestion is always use C++ for placement preparation and competitive coding preparations, because you will understand algorithms and datastructures much better in C++, and it is faster than most of the languauges.